ISU College of Agriculture and Life Sciences Outstanding Faculty and Staff Awards Announced

 The Dean’s Citation for Extraordinary Contributions Award was awarded to the Egg Industry Center.
 Staff members include Hongwei Xin, director and C.F.
 Curitss Distinguished Professor in both the department of agricultural and biosystems engineering and animal science; Maro Ibarburu, an associate scientist; and Lesa Vold, communications specialist.
 The center was established in 2008 to add value to the egg industry by facilitating research for producers, processors and consumers through national and international collaboration.
 The award recognizes the center’s response to the avian influenza outbreak in Iowa.
 The center published communications about the outbreak and helped researchers find additional funding to study the disease.

 Tom Polito received the Lifetime Achievement Award.
-For the past 38 years Polito has worked as an adviser, teacher and researcher.
+For the past 38 years Polito has worked as an advisor, teacher and researcher.
 He began working as a classification officer in 1978 and in 1995 became director of the college’s student services.
 The award recognizes Polito’s service and leadership in helping the college increase enrollment for the past 10 years and attain record enrollment during the past four years.

 The Raymond and Mary Baker Agronomic Excellence Award was awarded to Michelle Graham, a USDA-ARS collaborator and assistant professor in agronomy.
 Graham did research in soybean pathology genomics as a doctorate student and has continued that work since she came to Iowa State in 2006.
 Her recent research is focused on identifying resistance in soybean genes.
 Her collaborative focus has generated more than $800,000 in competitive grants for her lab.

 Barb McBreen, College of Agriculture and Life Sciences, 515-294-0707, firstname.lastname@example.org